test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-05.robot.rst

 In this exercise this concept is realized in the following way:

-The config folder contains the already known variants file
+The config folder contains the already known variants configuration file

 .. code::

    config/exercise-05_variants.json

-together with variant specific configuration files
+together with variant specific parameter configuration files

 .. code::